 Your energy bill isn’t cheap.
 If you’re moving into your first home and you’ve been living in apartments where energy and water were included in your rent, your first winter electricity bills can come as a big surprise.
 Your average energy bill without air conditioning or heat could be as little as $30-$50 a month, going into lights, TV, and electronics.
-Once you add air conditioning or heating, the costs quickly increase.
+Once you add air conditioning system or heating, the costs quickly increase.

 Depending on how your HVAC system is set up, you may pay both an electricity bill and a gas bill.
 Gas is often used for heating as it can be cheaper than electricity.
 Electric heating can quickly become expensive, but you often see it in older homes and apartments.
 All the more reason to update your HVAC system and keep out the cold in the winter months.

 Your heating costs will depend on what kind of heating you have:

 Radiator Heating: Radiator-based heating is old and not particularly effective.
 It can cost you over $300 a month to heat an entire house with radiator heating.
 If you have electric-powered radiators, you may want to call in an HVAC technician and make the switch to gas or forced-air heating.

 Gas or Forced Air: Forced air heating relies on ducts and vents transferring heat produced in a furnace via air.
 It’s a more modern type of heating common in North America, and it costs around $100 a month to heat a house, although these rates are highly dependent on where you live, as different states and provinces often have different energy costs.